Thursday, September 19, 2024

 The 1980s was a pivotal decade for Hong Kong with the general creation of the so-called "New Towns".
 Hong Kong's expanding population was housed by creating large urban centres where previously there had been village clusters or market towns e.g Tai Po, Tuen Mun, Shatin etc. Fanling and Sheung Shui were expanded and new infrastructure was put in place across formerly bucolic locations, such as here in Ho Sheung Heung.
 Just look at the picture above and you can see they stuck an electricty pylon right on the hill.
 Such is life.
 HK cinema moved on.
 Period-set films - needing locations unspoilt by modern anachronisms - were more or less out of vogue by the 1990s and by the 2000s were being filmed in mainland China anyway.
 So places like this in Ho Sheung Heung simply stopped being used and were taken back over by nature.
 Given Hong Kong's climate (sub-tropical in case you didn't know), it doesn't take very long for vegetation to completely take over a place, just a few months.

 On the plus side though, this location hasn't been destroyed by redevelopment, despite the nearby monstrocity of the "Northern Metropolis" which has already destroyed a large section of Pak Shek Au.
-So there is still hope for Lee fans if they want to come and visit and try to at least get nea the site.
+So there is still hope for Lee fans if they want to come and visit and try to at least get near the site.
 These small hills are now home to a large number of traditional graves, so I have no doubt that one day, someone will accidentally leave a josstick burning and start a fire that will reveal the clearing where Bruce and Sammo were filmed.
 If that happens, believe me, if I am still around I will be the first one up there.

-No comments:
+2 comments:

 Post a Comment